Skip to main content

 Now that you see how a basement sump pump functions and what it provides, what are you waiting for?

-Contact HomeX Plumbing & Rooter for Basement Sump Installation and Other Plumbing Services
+Contact Kahuna Comfort for Basement Sump Installation and Other Plumbing Services

-HomeX Plumbing & Rooter has earned a regional reputation as the premier water drainage system installation team.
+Kahuna Comfort Plumbing, Heating & Air has earned a regional reputation as the premier water drainage system installation team.
 Friendly customer service, fair pricing, and efficient services mean we are the team that should handle your basement sump installation.

 We’ll explain the basement sump pump functions in more detail.
 We can also provide sump pump maintenance and repair.
 Call us soon to install your elite basement water control solution: 714-426-9207.